learn-co-curriculum/react-forms/README.md

 The `event` contains data about the `target`, which is whatever the `event` was triggered on.
 That `target`, being an `input`, has a `value` attribute.
-This attribute is equal to whatever has been entered into `input`, which in the case of our first input, would be a combination of whatever `this.state.firstName` is equal to _plus_ the last key stroke.
+This attribute is equal to whatever has been entered into `input`. **This is not the value we provided from state**.
+When we read `event.target.value`, we get whatever content is present when the event fired.
+In the case of our first input, that would be a combination of whatever `this.state.firstName` is equal to _plus_ **the last key stroke**.
 If you pressed 's', `event.target.value` would equal "Johns".

 In these methods, we're updating state based on `event.target.value`.
 This in turn causes a re-render... and the cycle completes.
-The _new_ state values we just set are used to set the values of our `input`s.
-From a user's perspective, the form behaves exactly how we'd expect.
-From React's perspective, we gain control over form values, giving us the ability to manipulate what our `inputs`s display.
+The _new_ state values we just set are used to set the `value` attributes of our two `input`s.
+From a user's perspective, the form behaves exactly how we'd expect, displaying the text that is typed.
+From React's perspective, we gain control over form values, giving us the ability to more easily manipulate what our `inputs`s display, send form data to other parts of the app or out onto the internet...

-Controlling forms also makes it more convenient to share form values between components.
+Controlling forms makes it more convenient to share form values between components.
 Since the form values are stored in state, they are easily passed down as props, or sent upward via a function supplied in props.